 Since permanent pastures do not demand the annual preparation of a seedbed and an outlay for seed, they provide pasturage at a lower cost than can be expected from temporary pastures.
+It is therefore more economical to have enough permanent pasture to care for the livestock through the hot summer months when grasses grow slowly.
+The excess in the spring can be cut for hay or grass silage.
 Occasionally, however, the livestock enterprise on a farm demands more pasture than is available from permanent pastures.
-Temporary pastures may also be used to supplement permanent pastures during the heat of the summer.
+Temporary pastures may be used to supplement permanent pastures.